Gaius-Augustus/BRAKER/README.md

 ### --epmode

-Run BRAKER in EP-mode, i.e. with proteins of unknown evolutionary distance as processed by ProtHint within BRAKER.
-Should be provided with `--prot_seq=orthodb.fa`.
+Run BRAKER in EP-mode, i.e. with proteins of any evolutionary distance as processed by ProtHint within BRAKER.
+This mode is turned on by default when only protein input is detected.
+Should be provided with either `--prot_seq=orthodb.fa` or protein hints `--hints=prothint_augustus.gff`.

 ### --etpmode

-Run BRAKER in ETP-mode, i.e. with proteins of unknown evolutionary distance processed by ProtHint, and with RNA-Seq data.
-Should to be provided with `prot_seq=orthodb.fa` and additional RNA-Seq data can be  provided either as additional hints file, or as `--bam=rnaseq.bam`.
+Run BRAKER in ETP-mode, i.e. with proteins of any evolutionary distance processed by ProtHint, and with RNA-Seq data.
+Should to be provided with `prot_seq=orthodb.fa` and `--bam=rnaseq.bam`.
+Alternatively, the RNA-Seq and protein hints can be provided as processed hints with the `--hints` opiton.

 ### --ab\_initio